-NOTE: The battery may only be disassembled and re-assembled by an authorized field-service engineer.
+- NOTE: The battery may only be disassembled and re-assembled by an authorized field-service engineer. - NOTE: The batteries should be replaced every 2 years, or earlier if the system informs that the battery needs replacement.

 Viewing Current Battery Status